 “It is the “little things” that must be coaxed out of hiding that can often be among those “spectacular scenes of the world”.”

-Rod’s art begins with a digital camera image, or sometimes from traditional film scanned into a digital image.
-His passion is to convert that digital image into the solid form of a print to be displayed for viewing, and hopefully enjoyment, by others.
+Rod’s art begins with a digital camera image, or from traditional film scanned into a digital image.
+His passion is to convert that digital image into the solid form of a print that can be touched, felt, and displayed for viewing… hopefully to be enjoyed by others.

 Processing and printing the image allows him freedom to reflect on the feelings that led him to record the image in the first place and do his best to translate those feelings to others.
 To Rod, the image has not truly been created until it takes the form of a print.